Skip to main content

 When installing or modifying residential equipment and technical systems, we recommend that you follow these best practices:

-• Respect safety standards: whether for a fireplace, a chimney or a geothermal system, make sure that the installation complies with municipal by-laws and building codes to avoid any risk of fire or malfunction.
+• Respect safety standards: whether for a fireplace, a chimney or a geothermal system, make sure the installation complies with municipal by-laws and building codes to avoid any risk of fire or malfunction.

 • Call on certified professionals: some jobs, such as installing a fireplace or geothermal system, require specialized skills to ensure proper operation and compliance.